Simple and statistically sound recommendations for analysing physical theories: Problems of overlaying exclusion limits

 \section{Problems of overlaying exclusion limits}

-Experimental searches for new particles are usually summarised by confidence regions, either for a particular model's parameters or for model-independent quantities more closely related to the experiment that can be interpreted in any model.
+Experimental searches for new phenomena are usually summarised by confidence regions, either for a particular model's parameters or for model-independent quantities more closely related to the experiment that can be interpreted in any model.
 For example, experiments performing direct searches for dark matter\cite{Undagoitia:2015gya} publish confidence regions for the mass and scattering cross section of the dark matter particle, rather than for any parameters included in the Lagrangian of a specific dark matter model.
 To apply those results to a given dark matter model, the confidence regions must be transformed to the parameter space of the specific model of interest.
 This can sometimes modify the statistical properties of the confidence regions, so care must be taken in performing the transformation.\cite{Bridges:2010de,Akrami11coverage,Strege12}

-In the frequentist approach, if an experiment that measured a parameter were repeated over and over again, each repeat would lead to a slightly different confidence region for the measured parameter.
-The confidence level of the confidence region is the fraction of repeated experiments in which the resulting confidence region would contain the true parameter values.\cite{10.2307/91337} For example: a 95\% confidence region contains the true values in 95\% of repeated experiments, and the rate at which we would wrongly exclude the true parameter values is controlled to be $5\%$.\footnote{Note though that confidence regions are sometimes defined to include the true parameter values in \emph{at least} e.g.\ $95\%$ of repeated experiments\cite{Zyla:2020zbs} and that in some cases the nominal confidence level may not hold in practice.} Confidence regions can often be found from the likelihood function alone.
-The analogous construct in Bayesian statistics is the credible region; a 95\% credible region for a parameter contains the true value of the parameter with a probability of 95\%.
+In the frequentist approach, if an experiment that measured a parameter were repeated over and over again, each repeat would lead to a different confidence region for the measured parameter.
+The coverage is the fraction of repeated experiments in which the resulting confidence region would contain the true parameter values.\cite{10.2307/91337} The confidence level of a confidence region is the desired coverage.\footnote{Note that for discrete observations\cite{2010NIMPA.612..388C} or in the presence of nuisance parameters,\cite{Rolke:2004mj,Punzi:2005yq} confidence regions are often defined to include the true parameter values in \emph{at least} e.g.\ $95\%$ of repeated experiments,\cite{Zyla:2020zbs_conf_intervals} and that in some cases the nominal confidence level may not hold in practice.} For example: a 95\% confidence region should contain the true values in 95\% of repeated experiments, and the rate at which we would wrongly exclude the true parameter values is controlled to be~5\%.
+Approximate confidence regions can often be found from the likelihood function alone using asymptotic assumptions about the sampling distribution, e.g., Wilks' theorem.\cite{wilks1938} However, it is important to check carefully that the required assumptions hold.\cite{Algeri:2019arh}